nickzam/travis-how-to/travis-how-to.markdown

 7. You will see configuration for Travis with internal key filled in.
 8. Click Test, then Update

-Great you have connected your github account project with [travis][] !
+Great, you have connected your github account project with [travis][] !

-Other links:
+# Other links:
 1. [travis-start][]
 2. [travis-docs][]

-Happy CI with Travis!
+*Happy CI with Travis!*

-Mykola Zamkovoi
+Mykola Zamkovoi nickzam@gmail.com
-nickzam@gmail.com

 [travis]: http://travis-ci.org/                     "Travis CI"
 [travis-docs]: http://about.travis-ci.org/docs/     "Travis Docs"